Direct Line magazine

 Important documents

-Keep important documents – such as your passport, driving licence, birth certificate, bank cards, and paperwork related to the move – with you at all times.
+Keep important documents, such as your passport, driving licence, birth certificate, bank cards, and any paperwork related to the move, with you.

 Kids and pets

 Neither pets nor young children are much help during a house move.
 Dogs and cats are better left with friends or in kennels on moving day and collected later.
-Arrange childcare for children who are not at school.
+If possible, arrange childcare for children who are not at school.

 Cleaning